Quranaloneislam.net

 8. God indicates an order of preference to fulfill the obligation of zakât:

-Just like for the zakât regarding spoils of war, charities (that include zakât of course) derived from any revenues should follow the following order or priority:
+Just like for the zakât regarding spoils of war, charities (which include zakât of course) derived from any revenues should follow the following order or priority:

 (2:215) They ask you what they should give in charity: Proclaim [O Mohammed]: All charitable donations should go to both of your parents (mother and father), your close relatives, the orphans, the needy, and the [stranded] wayfarer.
 And whatever good you may do, God is fully aware of it.